-One of the largest volunteer groups in the state
+We are one of the largest volunteer groups in the state

 With a membership of 4,400 and over 350 clubs, there are many opportunities to get involved at the local county level.
-Extension Homemakers, the Cooperative Extension Service, University of Arkansas, and the United States Department of Agriculture are partners in providing education to families throughout Arkansas
+Extension Homemakers, the Cooperative Extension Service, University of Arkansas, and the United States Department of Agriculture are partners in providing education to families throughout Arkansas.

-AEHC - connecting research to people
+AEHC - we connect research to Arkansans

 We work with the University of Arkansas System Division of Agriculture Cooperative Extension Service.
 The Cooperative Extension Service connects trusted research to the adoption of best practices in Family and Consumer Sciences including: